Block Party Music and Art Festival

 Block Party Music and Art Festival is a music festival held in Haebangchon, Seoul, South Korea.
 The festival takes the form of a block party and is held at various pubs and live performance halls in Haebangchon.

 The festival first began in 2022.
 In addition to music performances, the festival includes drag shows, stand-up comedy, wrestling, performance art, magic show, and more.
 Ten venues joined the festival in 2023 and 12 venues in 2024.

 Organiser Jamie Finn announced that 2024 will be the last Block Party festival, and in June 2025 he hosted the similar Debaser Festival, located in Busan with four venues.
 But he reversed the decision to end the Block Party festival and stated that a new one would take place in September 2025.

-Line-ups
+In 2026, the name of Debaser Festival was changed to Busan Calling Music Festival.

+Block Party Music and Art Festival

 2022

 In 2022, Block Party announced the first line-up involving Asian Glow, Haepaary, Brokenteeth and Seoul Electric Band.
 The festival ran for only one day on 24 September, with five venues.